Advocating for Expanding learning

-Expanding Afterschool & Summer Experiences
+Expanding Afterschool & Summer in Oregon

 Sharing your voice and the experience of youth in your program is a vital part of building program sustainability and being able to gather the necessary support to keep opportunities going.
 If you are looking for ways to reach out to your local decision makers, feel free to reach out.

 Advocating for Thriving Youth in Oregon, January 23rd

 Our Children Oregon and Oregon Afterschool & Summer for Kids (OregonASK) cohosted a webinar on elevating and aligning efforts that support Thriving Youth in Oregon.